 - Do strong emotions — such as anger, excitement or surprise — trigger your symptoms?

 - Does being startled — such as by a doorbell or phone ringing — trigger your symptoms?

 - Do your symptoms include feeling lightheaded or dizzy?

 - Have you ever had a seizure?

 - Do you have any other medical conditions?

 - Are you aware of any history of heart conditions in your family?

-- Have any first-degree relatives — parent, sibling or child — ever died unexpectedly, such as drowning, or died suddenly without explanation?
+- Has a parent, brother, sister or child ever died unexpectedly, such as by drowning, or died suddenly without explanation?